corbt/react-native-keep-awake/README.md

 rnpm link react-native-keep-awake
 ```

-After RNPM finishes, you will have to make a small change to your `MainActivity.java` for android support:
+After RNPM finishes, you will have to make a small change to your `MainApplication.java` for android support:

 ```java
 // MainApplication.java, inside the getPackages() method: